ourylydibin/reviews-scrapping/README.md

 - The application can be modularized.

 ## Upcoming project about web scrapping
- - My next upcoming project about web scrapping will be image scraping.
+ - My upcoming project about web scrapping will be image scraping.
  - All the project will be committed to my Github.